Gorillas are the largest of the great apes, but the western lowland gorilla is the smallest of the subspecies.

 Physical Description and Adaptations

 Coarse, dark hair covers their body except for the face, ears, hands, and feet.
-Generally, the hair on the back and rump of older males grows grey and is lost with age.
-This coloration pattern has resulted in older males being known as "silverbacks".
+Their skin is jet black.
+As males enter adulthood, they develop a broad, silvery white saddle of hair along the back, extending over their rump as they age.
+This coloration pattern has resulted in older males being known as "silverbacks."

-Their hands are proportionately large with nails on all digits and very large thumbs.
-Western gorillas frequently stand upright, but walk using all four limbs, with hands curled and knuckles touching the ground.
-Walking this way requires long arms, and the arm span of gorillas is longer than their standing height.
+Western gorillas' hands are proportionately large, with nails on all digits and very large thumbs.
+They frequently stand upright but walk using all four limbs, with hands curled and knuckles touching the ground.
+Walking this way requires long arms, and gorillas' arm spans are longer than their standing height.

 Reproduction

 Gorillas give birth to a single offspring, with twins being rare, every three to four years.
-Their gestation period is 255-265 days, or about eight and a half months.
+Their gestation period is 255 to 265 days, or about eight and a half months.

 Communication

-Gorillas communicate using calls, facial expressions, physical postures and through touch.
+Gorillas communicate through calls, facial expressions, physical postures, and touch.

 Behaviors